2020 Leadership: Kathy Craven-Snodgrass

 Spike Club: Growing our Strength through Member Recruitment, Retention and Involvement

 How do I earn a Spike Credit?

-- One half Spike credit: for being an Ambassador and attending and/or leading a monthly New Member Orientation held prior to membership meetings or selling raffle tickets.
+One half Spike credit: for being an Ambassador or attending / leading a monthly New Member Connect, or selling raffle tickets.

 What are the benefits of becoming a Spike?

 – Increased visibility, recognition and networking opportunities at networking events

 – Unique lapel pins for each level of achievement